mildroid/Portfolio/README.md

 Static content downloaded from [Bootstrapmade](https://bootstrapmade.com).

-the goal is replace all html and css content with Kotlin DSLs.
+the goal is to replace all static html and css content with Kotlin DSLs.